rschuetzler/datacom-labs/Security - Unified Threat Management with Untangle/Unified Threat Management with Untangle Instructions.md

 ```

 The output should show the first hop being 192.168.2.1, and the command should reach its destination.
 You can also see if the data is going through the Untangle server by looking at the data transmission statistics while running the tracepath command.
 The bits send and received should go up when the tracepath command is issued.

+If you are connecting to the Internet through WiFi and a NAT adapter, the tracepath command will not complete.
+Press Control+c to stop the command.
+You should see, however, that the path you are taking to reach the internet goes through 192.168.2.1.

 ![Network Transmission Stats](5-data-transmission-stats.png "Data Transmission Statistics")